 Repeated studies indicate that buyers (in the USA at least) love free shipping.
-Although they know it raises the cost of the item, they still prefer it.
-Not logical (free shipping is not really "free") but there you have it.
+Although they know it raises the cost of an item, they still prefer it.
+It is not logical (free shipping is not really "free") but there you have it.

 Is now the time to think about it?

 Heavy items, those over two pounds.
 If that is all you sell in your shop, then you can just stop reading this right now.
 This is the time when Etsy's Calculated Shipping shines.
 You are good to go.

 (Living in the northeast corner of the USA, I understand the issue of zoned shipping.
 Most of the west and deep south are expensive shipping zones for me.)
 Items over two pounds are the exception.
 Leave them be, safely ensconced in Calculated Shipping.